rantsandruse/pytorch_lstm_01intro/README.md

 (Note: you could also use pip, but I found it easier to do conda install for pytorch and related libraries) If you've never heard of RNN/LSTM, I'd also recommend taking a look at [Colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.
 For some intuitive understanding of negative log loss and softmax function, you can check out [this blogpost](https://ljvmiranda921.github.io/notebook/2017/08/13/softmax-and-the-negative-log-likelihood/).
-You should also try to read/run main_v2.ipynb.
+You should also try to read/run main.ipynb ()
 ### Improvements & modification over original code:

 #### How to preprocess inputs